 Server Wrappers

-Before plugins were around to handle kits and rules messages, a few projects popped up that wrapped the Minecraft server and listened for various lines of text in the chat.
-The wrappers would then send console commands based on what it saw, such as giving the player a few items for kits or sending the player a rules message.
-The earliest wrapper still available on the internet was Czahrien’s wrapper from early August 2010.
-Afterwards, many others created continuation projects.
+Before plugins were around to handle kits and broadcast the server rules, a few projects popped up that wrapped the Minecraft server and listened for various lines of text in the chat.
+The wrappers would then send console commands based on what it saw, such as giving the player a few items for kits or sending the player a message outlining the rules.
+The earliest wrapper to our knowledge was Czahrien’s wrapper from early August 2010.
+Afterwards, many others started continuation or spiritual successor projects.
 Server wrappers in this form did not last too long, as they were quickly made redundant by the existence of plugins.
-Another wrapper that had existed from the 11th of August 2010 was MCAdmin by Doridian.
+Another noteworthy wrapper that had existed from the 11th of August 2010 was MCAdmin by Doridian.

 Lightstone

-On the 17th of August 2010, the Lightstone project was started by Graham Edgecombe.
-Named after what glowstone was known as at the time, this project aimed to create a customisable Minecraft server without using any of Mojang’s code.
-As a very ambitious project, it did not last very long.
+On the 17th of August 2010, Graham Edgecombe started the Lightstone project.
+Named after what glowstone was commonly known as at the time, this project aimed to create a customisable Minecraft server without using any of Mojang’s code.
+Due to its highly ambitious nature, it did not last very long.
 However, many future projects used Lightstone as a base, some of which still exist to this day.

 hMod